 One cup of chopped arugula weighs only around 20 grams and contains 32 mg of calcium.
 Arugula is one of many vegetables high in calcium and low in oxalic acid.
-This makes it another great available source of this mineral.
+This makes it another tremendous available source of this mineral.

-The fact of the matter is that while kale has a bit less calcium per 100g, it will probably be easier to eat or enjoy in a juice as it doesn't have quite as powerful of a flavor as arugula.
+The fact of the matter is that while kale has a bit less calcium per 100g, it will probably be easier to eat or enjoy in a juice as it doesn't have quite as powerful of a flavour as arugula.

 Kale or borecole, as it is also known belongs to the cabbage family, yet differs as the leaves do not form a head.
-This member of the species brassica oleracea or cruciferous vegetable finds itself among other vegetables such as cauliflower, broccoli, savoy, and brussels sprouts.
+This member of the species Brassica oleracea or cruciferous vegetable finds itself among other vegetables such as cauliflower, broccoli, savoy, and brussels sprouts.

 In spite of the fact that kale is not as widely known as spinach is for its chlorophyll content, it is a good source of this element.
-You might want to read about the health benefits of chlorophyll, they are many!
+You might want to read about the health benefits of chlorophyll; they are many!

-Kale like other members of the brassica oleracea family also contains sulforaphane and indole carbinole 3, which are both potent anti cancer chemicals.
+Kale, like other members of the brassica oleracea family also contains sulforaphane and indole carbinole 3, which are both potent anti-cancer chemicals.

-Kale is also a moderate to low source of potassium, iron, magnesium, phosphorus, and is of course a great source of calcium!
+Kale is also a moderate to low source of potassium, iron, magnesium, phosphorus, and is, of course, a great source of calcium!

 One cup of sliced kale weighs 67 grams and contains 90mg of calcium.
 The vast majority of this calcium is available for absorption by our body as kale is low in oxalates.